Captain, United States Navy (Ret.)

 Captain Zellem attended the University of Virginia on a football scholarship, earning All-ACC Academic Team honors and a Bachelor of Arts in foreign affairs.
-He holds three master’s degrees: Master of Public Administration, Auburn University at Montgomery; Master of Science, strategic intelligence, Defense Intelligence College; and Master of Science, operations science, Air Command and Staff College).
+He holds three master’s degrees: Master of Public Administration (Auburn University at Montgomery); Master of Science in strategic intelligence (Defense Intelligence College); and Master of Science in operations science (Air Command and Staff College).
 His military awards and decorations include 12 personal awards, 14 expeditionary and campaign awards, nine unit awards and a variety of others.